danrog303/testportal-gpt/README.md

 $ pnpm build
 ```

+## 💵 Support the project
+If you like the project, please consider supporting it by starring the repository on GitHub or rating the extension on Chrome Web Store.
+This will help increase its visibility and encourage further development.

+You can also support the project by donating via [Buycoffee.to](https://buycoffee.to/danielrogowski), which I would greatly appreciate.
+Your support will help me continue to improve the extension and add new features.

 ## 📋 Version v1
 The current version of the extension is v2, which is a complete rewrite of the extension.
 The previous version (v1) was based on the Tampermonkey script and had limited functionality.